kinsae/Docs/WEB/JS/concepts.md

 ## Scope Chain

-- inner functions has access to variables of outer functions
+- inner functions has access to variables of outer environment
-- looking for variables not available within a function to outer function scope.
+- looking for variables not available within a function to outer scope.

 ```
 function b(){